by Barbara O'Connor (2016)

 Award-winning Barbara O’Conner has crafted a fish-out-of-water novel that teaches Charlie, and the reader, a host of lessons in how to recognize your blessings, how to seize opportunities, and how to see what people you don’t yet know have to offer.

 “If all our troubles were hung on a line, you’d choose yours and I’d choose mine.”

 Readers of all ages, at home and at school, will relish the way O’Connor crafts these moments and how Charlie learns these lessons.
 Here is how Charlie perceives her aunt, Bertha, who she has come to know and love…

 “She smelled like someone who spent her days in the kitchen.
 Bacon and coffee and cinnamon.
 But she looked like someone who spent her days outdoors.
 Arms tan and leathery.
 Dirt under her fingernails.”

 There are plenty of rough or worrisome moments along the way as Charlie makes mistakes, hurts people’s feelings, and learns to control her emotions.
 Most helpfully, her friend Howard utters the word “pineapple” whenever Charlie is about to lose her temper or offend someone.
 It starts to work, and Charlie learns to trust the sort of support everyone deserves.

-Along the way she also corresponds with her older sister, Jackie, still in Raleigh.
-And also has to manage the possibility of being returned to her mother’s uncertain and unreliable care.
+Charlie also corresponds with her older sister, Jackie, still in Raleigh.
+And she has to manage the possibility of being returned to her mother’s uncertain and unreliable care.
 But Charlie absorbs such a bounty of warmth and love from her time in Colby, it feels like she’s gained the strength for whatever may come next.